christiandunkel/raytracer/documentation/documentation.md

 render <camera> <file-name> <width> <height>
 ```

-- `camera` is a string that defines the camera which is used to render the image.
+- `camera` is a string that defines the camera, which should be used to render the image.
 - `file-name` is a string that defines the file name of the image that will be rendered.
 - `width` is a number that defines the width of the rendered image.
 - `height` is a number that defines the width of the rendered image.